Sh1n0suk3/ma-estate/README.md

-# ma-estate
+# Ma Estate
-An imaginary Real Estate Website build with Svelte
+## An imaginary Real Estate Website built with Svelte

-Compiled Svelte code so people can't copy my homework